Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 The options are as follows.
 Remember to prepend "DS" when using an option in a Query.
 *   camera: Required for Config, optional for Query.
 The index of the camera to read images from.
 For queries, defaults to the camera specified in the Config.

+### Network Retriever<a name="netRet" id="netRet"></a>

+This implementation uses OpenCV to capture live frames from a camera connected to a network address.
+Errors are thrown whenever an image cannot be read successfully, whenever the provided URL uses an unsupported protocol, whenever the URL was unable to be opened, or whenever the URL does not represent a video stream.
+Fatal errors are thrown only when the camera is inaccessible in non-Query mode, (i.e. if the video stream has ended).

+The options are as follows.
+Remember to prepend "DS" when using an option in a Query.
+*   camera: Required for Config, optional for Query.
+The URL of the camera to read images from.
+For queries, defaults to the camera specified in the Config.

 ### File Retriever<a name="fileRet" id="fileRet"></a>